pyraxo/ical-poke-bridge/README.md

 ## Usage Examples

 Once connected to Poke, you can ask things like:
-- "What events do I have today?" (uses `list_my_events`)
+- "What events do I have this week?" (uses `list_my_events` with proper date range)
 - "Create a meeting tomorrow at 2pm for 1 hour called 'Team Standup'" (uses `create_my_event`)
+- "Add a 15-minute reminder to my dentist appointment" (finds event, then recreates with alarm)
+- "Change my meeting title from 'Standup' to 'Daily Sync'" (uses `update_my_event`)
 - "Show me all my calendars" (uses `list_my_calendars`)
 - "Delete my meeting with John tomorrow" (Poke finds the event via `list_my_events`, then uses `delete_my_event`)

-- "Cancel the dentist appointment next week" (Poke searches for and deletes the specific event)
+### Important Notes:
+- **Always use multi-day date ranges** (minimum 2-7 days) when searching for events due to iCloud CalDAV limitations
+- **For alarm modifications**: Use delete + recreate pattern since iCloud CalDAV doesn't reliably support alarm updates on existing events (or I havent been able to get them to work)

 ## Customization